rydeckik/activity01-course-tools/day03-rstudio-r/activity01-day03-slr.md

 1. What are the dimensions of the dataset?
 What does each row represent?

-A: There are 123 dimensions and each row represents a country.
+**Answer:** There are 123 dimensions and each row represents a country.

 The dataset spans a lot of years.
 We are only interested in data from year 2016.
 In the R code chunk below titled `hfi-2016`, type the code